keithjgrant/Taming-CSS/Selectors & Specificity/chapter3.md

 }
 ```

-Now, if both of these selectors targeted the same element, the color `#999` would be used.  `!important` even overrides an inline style.
-However, if both declarations have an `!important`, then the regular specificity rules apply.
+Now, when both of these selectors target the same element, the color `#999` would be used.  `!important` even overrides an inline style.

-Be careful with `!important`, however, or you'll find you need to use it more and more to continue overriding declarations where you've already used it.
+Be careful with `!important`, however.
+When two conflicting declarations both have an `!important`, then the regular specificity rules apply.
+If you rely on it too much, you'll find you need to use it more and more to continue overriding declarations where you've already used it.

+Some people will go so far as to say you should never use `!important`.
+If you are just starting out in CSS, this is very good advice, but don't cling to it forever.
+I believe it has a place, specifically

 ## Pseudo-classes & Pseudo-elements

 ## Advanced Selectors